aws/codecatalyst-blueprints/documentation/wizard/SUPPORTED_TAGS.md

 ## @collapsed *boolean (Optional)*
 - **Requires**: N/A
-- **Usage**: Makes option collapsible.
-Boolean sets if the option should be collapsed by default.
-Boolean is set to false by default.
+- **Usage**: Boolean.
+Allows a sub option to be collapsible.
+If the collapsed annotation is present, it is defaulted to true.
+Setting `@collapsed false` creates a collapsable section that is initally open.
 - **Example**: `@collapsed true`

 ## @displayName *string*